kulbirsaini/videocache/Readme.txt

     max_cache_processes
            The maximum number of parallel cache processes allowed.
 If all connections are consumed, videos will be queued for caching.
+Default: 10.

+    max_cache_speed
+           The  maximum  bandwidth  allocated  to a cache process.
+For example, when max_cache_speed is set to 100, a cache process can cache a video at a maximum speed of 100 kilobytes per second.
+Set this to zero (0) if you want a cache process to use unlimited bandwidth.
+             Example: max_cache_speed = 100 (Please don’t append KB or MB).

-Default: 20.
+           Default: 0

+           IMPORTANT : The maximum bandwidth used by Videocache at any time can not exceed max_cache_processes x max_cache_speed kilobytes per second.
+So, you can configure these options depending on bandwidth availability.

     proxy  Warning : USE THIS ONLY IF Videocache Server should go via anohter proxy.